-If you like, you can freeze these pastries after cooking and enjoy later.
-To reheat, allow to thaw for 10 minutes, then cook at 350 degrees for 10 to 15 minutes until heated throughout.
+- You can freeze these pastries after cooking and enjoy later.
+To reheat, allow to thaw in the refrigerator overnight, then bake at 350 degrees for 10 to 15 minutes until heated throughout.
 Cover lightly with aluminum foil to keep pastry from over cooking.

 - I recommend you purchase puff pastry in a single roll.
 Make sure you use actual puff pastry and not crescent rolls or phyllo dough.
 I use Wewalka brand and it turns out perfectly every time.